Forensic Audio Authentication: What is It?

 Al Zlogar’s training allows him to use the tools and the latest approved scientific methods from the University of Colorado, Denver, Center for Media Forensics.
 His goal is to apply the skills that he learned to help the legal community present accurate information of audio recorded evidence.

-Al Zlogar Forensics also offers forensic audio enhancement services.
+Al Zlogar Forensics also offers forensic audio enhancement and forensic video enhancement services.

 Authentication of Digital Audio Recordings